Master's Thesis General Information

 Plan A - Thesis

 This plan requires selection and approval (by your advisor and/or a thesis committee) of a thesis research topic and the successful completion and publication of a formal report.
 Students must register for their departmental 299 course.
-The thesis will not only be reviewed by your department committee for content, but it will also be reviewed by Graduate Studies to ensure that the document follows the university's thesis guidelines.
+The thesis will not only be reviewed by your department committee for content, but will also be reviewed by Graduate Studies to ensure that the document follows the university's thesis guidelines.
 The process for completing and submitting a thesis is, therefore, an intensive one that requires students to follow strict deadlines and requirements.

 Plan C - Creative Project

 This plan is reserved for cases in which the final requirement is met through a special creative assignment.
 A creative assignment may include music compositions, original paintings, dramatic presentations, motion picture productions, or works of sculpture.
 The student is required to submit a written report to Graduate Studies on the creative project following the same formatting guidelines as a regular thesis.
 Plan C also requires registration in a departmental 299 course.